 - 1 clove of garlic

-- Pack the jar with the beans, garlic and dill.
-Add the culture (if you’re using it) and fill the jar with water, leaving 1″ of headroom at the top of the jar.
+- Pack the jar with the beans and garlic.
+Add the culture (if you’re using it) and fill the jar with water, leaving 1 inch of headroom at the top of the jar.

 - Use a weight to make sure that the beans remain below the brine.
 Cap with a lid that will let CO2 escape as the ferment bubbles.
 See notes for details.

 - Place the jar somewhere dark (a kitchen cupboard is perfect) to ferment for 2-3 days.
 After 3 days the beans will be fermented but still crisp.
 Store in the refrigerator and eat within 1 month.